cowboyd/recomplete.js/README.md

 ## Development

-The development has a few unfortunate paper cuts at the moment mess at the moment since it's using a (mostly failed) experimental integration of Broccoli and Karma.
+The development has a few unfortunate paper cuts at the moment since it's using a (mostly failed) experimental integration of Broccoli and Karma.
 You will need to start the Broccoli server first, before running any tests, since Karma will need to use the Broccoli assets in order to load the tests.